kwekmh/kwekmh-site/content/posts/custom-llm-agent-with-chatgpt-and-llama-2.md

 draft: false
 ---

+**EDIT (20/12/2023)** - it turns out that you do not actually need to construct convoluted prompts for LLaMA manually!
+HuggingFace has [templates for chat models](https://huggingface.co/docs/transformers/main/en/chat_templating) that you can use with the tokenizer to generate the prompts.

 [Langchain](https://github.com/langchain-ai/langchain) is one more of the popular agents or frameworks for Large Language Models (LLMs).
 However, it can be extremely complicated to use, and as it is relatively mature, it can abstract away significant efforts that go into developing an LLM agent.

 For that purpose, [Infuser](https://github.com/kwekmh/infuser) was born.
 It was conceived for my learning; I wanted to build a [ReAct](https://arxiv.org/abs/2210.03629) agent without using Langchain.
 I started with ChatGPT as it was easier to implement; all I really needed was an API key.
 The API even provides abstractions for system and user prompts, which was really useful!